What is teaching and learning?

 Group profile (in Word) (£1.00)

 1 page template to add details regarding individual learners.
-It includes columns for: name, age, gender/ethnicity, learner preferences, prior skills/knowledge, initial and diagnostic assessment results, learning/learner needs/support requirements, barriers/challenges, attendance & behaviour concerns, additional targets.
+It includes columns for: name, age, gender/ethnicity, prior skills/knowledge, initial and diagnostic assessment results, learning/learner needs/support requirements, barriers/challenges, attendance & behaviour concerns, additional targets.

 Programme/course evaluation (in Word) (£1.00)